What is Gift Aid for College? How Does it Differ From Self-Help Aid For College?

 Scholarships are a standard gift aid given to students based on their academic accomplishments, talents, leadership abilities, or other specific criteria the scholarship organization sets.

-Students going to college or graduate school are beneficiaries of these scholarships.
-It can cover many things, such as tuition, fees, books, and living expenses.
-They can be offered as one-time awards or be renewable for several years.
+These scholarships benefit students going to college or graduate school.
+They can cover tuition, fees, books, and living expenses.
+They can be offered as one-time awards or renewable for several years.

 Grants